vvscode/docs/docs/whatsapp/whatsapp-http-rest/whatsapp-opt-in-and-outs.md

 There was an authentication error with your request.
 Either you're using incorrect credentials or you're attempting to authenticate in a region where your bot does not reside.
 The body is a JSON object described [here](doc:whatsapp-introduction#section-http-errors)

-### Opt in sample

-## Opt-Out endpoint
+## Opt-Out endpoint (DEPRECATED)

-Opt-out numbers to prevent them from receiving messages from the business.
+Opt-out number(s) to prevent them from receiving messages from the business.
+This endpoint is deprecated - use `DELETE whatsapp/v1/{bot-id}/provision/optin` instead

 #### request

-`DELETE whatsapp/v1/{bot-id}/provision/optin`
 `POST whatsapp/v1/{bot-id}/provision/optout`

 JSON object parameters: